aashishkant/aashish/README.md

 yarn install
 ```

-Once the dependencies are installed, start the development server:
+Once the spellbinding dependencies are installed, summon the development server:

 ```bash
 npm start